 Don’t panic.
 It is ok for toddlers to do things at different times.
 However, if you have concerns that your child may not be meeting toddler milestones or be having developmental delays, it is important to contact their care provider or contact a developmental and behavioral pediatrician or pediatric neurologist.
 Also, it is important to have your child seen by a specialist immediately if you notice your child is regressing.
 For example, if you start to notice your child is unable to do things they were able to do in the past.
 The sooner your child is diagnosed if they are developmentally delayed, the better.
 Early interventions tend to have excellent results.
 Here’s a helpful check-list and step by step guide to get you started.

 I hope this post helps you feel a little bit more informed on child developmental milestones and delays, and serves as a tool to guide you and your family.
 Additionally, here are a few resources for supplementary information as well as information in care taking for 3-18 year olds.

+What have been your favorite baby or toddler milestones so far?
 Do you have any helpful resources for parents with children with developmental delays?
 Leave your comments below.